RedMadRobot/mapmemory/README.md

 **Naming changes**

-Word `stream` in methods names replaced with implementation-specific words to make API clearer.
+The word `stream` in method names was replaced with implementation-specific words to clarify the API.

 Coroutines:
 - `getStream` -> `getFlow` and `getValueFlow`